Mohamed-Elwakdy/Elwakdy-TripData/README.md

 <br>

-### Although all the latitude and longitude pickup/dropoff points are invalid points, the mapping of maximum pickup longitude against minimum pickup latitude, maximum pickup latitude against minmimum pickup longitude, maximum droppoff longitude against minimum droppoff latitude and maximum dropoff latitude against minimum dropoff longitude are out of the New York city.
+### Although all the latitude and longitude pickup/dropoff points are valid points, these points are out of the New York city.
 ### Because of this, I need to create another bounding box includes the maximum and minimum pickup/dropoff longitude and latitude for New York city.

 ## INSIDE THE BOUNDING BOX (MAX AND MINIMUM LONGITUDE) - COMPUTER THE POINTS NUMBER OF PICKUP LONGITUDE